infimath/csir-net-mathematics/README.md

 - Github

-### Please these steps, so that our work remain organized:
+### Please these steps, so that our work remains organized:

 1. Sine up for a github account if you don't have one.
 2. Fork this repository